Tesla Autopilot blamed after latest crash

 A Tesla car has crashed into a parked police car in California.

-The driver suffered minor injuries and told police the car was using its driver-assisting Autopilot mode.
+The driver suffered minor injuries and told police he was using the car's driver-assisting Autopilot mode.

 The crash has similarities to other incidents, including a fatal crash in Florida where the driver's "over-reliance on vehicle automation" was determined as a probable cause.